Detroit Health Department: Decline of the Detroit Health Department

 With the City of Detroit's declaration of bankruptcy in December 2013, these minimal services were also removed from the Detroit Health Department.
 During this year Health Resources and Services Administration (HRSA) transferred this grant to IPH due to the observation that the Detroit Health Department would no longer be able to manage this program because all of its public health services were being phased out, and tuberculosis services were also transferred to IPH.
-On December 13, 2013 Birth and Death Records, one of the largest and oldest operations within the Detroit Health Department, was permanently closed and this service was transferred over to the Wayne County Clerk's Office.
-With the outsourcing of nearly all of its services, the Detroit Health Department became the first U.S. major city to convert its health department to a private institute.
+On December 13, 2013, Birth and Death Records, one of the largest and oldest operations within the Detroit Health Department, was permanently closed and this service was transferred over to the Wayne County Clerk's Office.
+With the outsourcing of nearly all of its services, Detroit became the first U.S. major city to convert its health department to a private institute.